Camp Jones Gulch: Structure

-YMCA Camp Jones Gulch provides traditional residential summer programs to students ages 6-16, with cabins organized by age and gender.
+YMCA Camp Jones Gulch provides traditional residential summer programs to students of ages 6–16, with cabins organized by age and gender.
 Campers eat and participate in daily activities together, including swimming, archery, canoeing, climbing a rock wall, ziplining, arts and crafts, guided hikes, and more.
 There is also a day camp and specific week-long camps focused on themes including horseback riding, rock climbing, and whitewater rafting.
 In recent years, Camp Jones Gulch has added teen leadership programs, where middle and high school students develop leadership skills while working with peers and participating as counselors-in-training in cabins with younger campers.

 Counseling staff are attracted from across the globe, with many returning to work at camp after being campers themselves.
 Over the years, a steady YMCA Camp Jones Gulch Alumni group has developed, which organizes an annual reunion each summer.
 These events, along with weekend family camps organized by the YMCA, enable both children and their families to experience Camp Jones Gulch.
 Scholarships are provided to families who could not otherwise afford camps for their children, supported through donations and grants.
-Each summer for the past 55 years, space is rented to the Hayward–La Honda Music Camp for a week, a performing arts camp with music electives, master classes, and performances to approximately 280 students in grades 6-12.
+Each summer for the past 55 years, space is rented to the Hayward–La Honda Music Camp for a week, a performing arts camp with music electives, master classes, and performances to approximately 280 students in grades 6–12.

-School-Year Programs
+School year programs

 The camp operates year-round, providing administrative, maintenance, and food service staff to user groups who attend during the school year.
-These groups include scout troops and jamborees, youth-based organizations, music camps, 4-H, Rotary Club leadership retreats, and tai chi and yoga retreats.
+These groups include scout troops and jamborees, youth-based organizations, music camps, 4-H, school groups, Rotary Club leadership retreats, and tai chi and yoga retreats.
 During the COVID-19 pandemic, when Outdoor Education programs were temporarily closed, Camp Jones Gulch offered "family getaway" stays in cabins.

 San Mateo Outdoor Education

 Some students in San Mateo County's public schools attend San Mateo Outdoor Education, a weeklong residential school that teaches major concepts of ecology via the exploration of forest, pond, garden, tidepool, wetland, and sandy shore habitats.
 Students, who are usually fifth and sixth graders, sleep in cabins with bunk beds and eat meals family style in the Redwood Dining Hall.
 The program's mascot is the banana slug, which, by tradition, many students will "kiss" throughout the week.
 Between 150 and 180 students attend the program each week from September to May, under the supervision of high school- and college-aged cabin leaders and full-time naturalist staff, who are known by "nature names" instead of their full names, such as Dipper, Tahoe, and Fern.
-Weekly traditions include "Beach Day," which involves visits to local beaches in Pescadero; a night hike with fellow cabinmates; exploring the garden, which is home to various vegetables, chickens, and composting stations; and cabins performing to the full group at campfire.
+Weekly traditions include "Beach Day", which involves visits to local beaches in Pescadero; a night hike with fellow cabinmates; exploring the garden, which is home to various vegetables, chickens, and composting stations; and cabins performing to the full group at campfire.
 The school uses songs from the Banana Slug String Band, whose members include the current Principal of the Outdoor Education program and the program's former director, who retired after 26 years in June 2022.